swimlane/pkgdrop/README.md

 ===========

 airdrop-cli is a package delivery tool for [npm](https://www.npmjs.com/) packages.
-Use it to download packages from npm to be loaded in the browser  with no connection to npm needed at runtime.
+Use it to download packages from npm to be loaded in the browser with no external connection needed at runtime.

 ## Installation